Sabirah42/Serverless_CICD/README.md

 Again, make a note to check your understanding with a peer, the cohort or a coach.

+#### How does Jenkins get access to S3?

+Via what mechanism did you give Jenkins access to make changes to your S3 bucket?
+Why did you need to do so?

+Illustrate the high-level process by which Jenkins is grant access to S3 on the deployment diagram but don't worry about understanding the AWS mechanisms behind this in full detail.
+You'll be covering that in a future module!

 #### How does Jenkins get access to your repo?

 You've set up a connection between Jenkins running on the EC2 instance and your GitHub repository.
 But how does it work?

 - Via what mechanism does Jenkins find out there was a change to your GitHub repo?
-- How does Jenkins retrieve a copy of the repository?
-Where does it clone your repository to?
+- How does Jenkins retrieve a copy of the code in the repository?

- Drawing a [sequence diagram](https://playground.diagram.codes/d/sequence) could be a good tool for understanding this.
+ Drawing a [sequence diagram](https://playground.diagram.codes/d/sequence) is a good tool for investigating this.
 Here's an example to help you get started:

 ![Application diagram](assets/jenkins_github_sequence_diagram.svg "Application diagram")